Invoice(Bill) Discounting step by step process

-Invoice discounting is a form of short-term borrowing which is extended by the bank or a lender to its customers based on unpaid invoices.
+Invoice discounting (or) Bill Discounting is a form of short-term borrowing which is extended by the bank or a lender to its customers based on unpaid invoices.
 It is often carried out to meet short-term liquidity needs of the company.
 The whole period could go on for as long as 90 days.

 International data says that approx 66% of companies wait for over 60 days for payment and around 50% wait for more than 90 days.
 The obvious solution to late payment is invoice discounting.

-What is invoice discounting used for?
+What is invoice discounting used for ?

 Invoice discounting is used for day to day expenses and cash flows.
 It could help pay off small business loans, quick business loans, equipment financing, collateral-free loans or a working capital loan.
 It helps understand and shape a better flow in terms of clarity of what is flowing in and what is out of the business.
 You retain the complete aspect of everything related to cash flow.